I Know I'm Funny Haha

 I Know I'm Funny Haha (stylized as I Know I'm Funny haha) is the fourth studio album by American singer Faye Webster, released on June 25, 2021 through Secretly Canadian.

 Critical reception

 I Know I'm Funny Haha received a weighted average score of 82 out of 100 from eight reviews on Metacritic, indicating "universal acclaim".
 Jeremy D. Larson for Pitchfork called it "dazzling" and applauded it for showing "its great depth at its own unconcerned pace".

 I Know I'm Funny Haha was listed as the 45th best album of the first half of 2021 by Stereogum.

-Lead track "Better Distractions" was listed by President Barack Obama in as one of his favorite songs of 2020.
+Lead track "Better Distractions" was listed by President Barack Obama as one of his favorite songs of 2020.